tapebrief

 Brett Huff · Stevens

-Management identified primary 2026 investments: CoStar Australia de novo build (~200+ hires), European expansion, origination workflow module for CoStar Debt Solutions, integration of Real Estate Manager and Visual Lease into CoStar, lease benchmarking product, new homes information product, STR profitability modules, Homes AI expansion, Matterport camera development, and additional salespeople.
-Confirmed approximately 120 million in Matterport duplicative public company cost eliminations post-merger.
+Management detailed $120M in eliminated duplicative public company costs from Matterport merger and outlined major 2026 investments: CoStar Australia de novo build, European expansion, origination workflow module for Debt Solutions, Real Estate Manager/Visual Lease integration, lease benchmarking product, new homes information product, STR profitability modules, Homes AI expansion, Matterport camera development, and additional salespeople

-120 million in Matterport duplicative public company costs eliminated200+ people hired in CoStar AustraliaMultiple product launches and integrations planned for 2026
+$120 million in duplicative public company costs eliminated200+ people hired in CoStar AustraliaMultiple product launches: STR profitability modules, new homes information product, Homes AIInvestments expected to moderately impact 2026 margins but drive long-term growth

 Pete Christensen · Citi